Damping materials in mechanics and construction: ideas, applications and advantages

 Foams

-Foams can effectively dampen vibrations by absorbing the energy of the vibration across a variety of individual pores.
-They are very flexible and can also be applied to uneven or curved surfaces.
-They have good elasticity and, due to their porosity and low weight, can be used in a variety of ways to minimise vibrations and dampen noise.
-Another advantage of foams is the wide frequency range in which they can absorb vibrations.
+Foams are able to effectively dampen vibrations by absorbing the energy of the vibration through a multitude of individual pores.
+They are very flexible and can also be installed on uneven or curved surfaces.
+They have good elasticity and, due to their porosity and low weight, can be used in a variety of ways to minimize vibrations and dampen sound.
+Another advantage of foam is the wide frequency range in which it can absorb vibrations.

-Why are shock absorbers used in the field of mechanics?
+What are shock absorbers used for in mechanics?

-Shock absorbers are used in mechanics to reduce or dampen the movement of an object or system.
-They can also prevent delays that can result in vibrations and oscillations in mechanical systems.
-Shock absorbers are frequently used in mechanical systems to absorb shocks and dampen the speed of moving objects in the event of a change in direction or impact.
-Frequently used for damping hydraulic systems (e.g. oil), achieving a compact design and robust operating characteristics.
+Shock absorbers are used in mechanics to reduce or dampen the motion of an object or system.
+They can also prevent delays that can cause vibrations and oscillations in mechanical systems.
+Shock absorbers are often used in mechanical systems to absorb shocks and dampen the speed of moving objects, when they change direction or encounter an impact.
+Often used to dampen hydraulic systems (e.g. oil), which allows for a compact design and robust operating characteristics.

-Damping characteristics are an important factor for selecting the right shock absorber for an application.
-This characteristic describes the behaviour of the damper depending on the speed and deflection of the moving object.
+The damping characteristics are an important factor in selecting the right shock absorber for an application.
+This characteristic describes the behavior of the damper depending on the speed and deflection of the moving object.

-There are different types of damping characteristics which are determined by the size, number and arrangement of the openings between the pressure chamber and the pressure accumulator inside the shock absorber.
+There are different types of damping characteristics which are determined by the size, number and alignment of the openings between the pressure chamber and the pressure accumulator inside the shock absorber.

 Damper, classification according to the damping characteristics